Anestezia-zip/Apple-sales/README.md

 This program provides various options for performing calculations and obtaining data.
 Users can choose between monthly, weekly, and daily calculations, and access a range of specific metrics related to sales and performance.
 Overall, it is a versatile tool for analyzing and calculating various aspects of data and performance.

 The "Apple sales" data is stored in Google Sheet, which is used as a database, and using Google's APIs for Gdrive and Google sheets, relevant data is extracted from it and presented to the user based on their choice of calculations.
+Please note that the data used in this project is entirely fictitious.
+These data reflect activities that take place during the month of September.

 [Here is a live link to my project](https://apple-sales-report-6a3868d388e4.herokuapp.com/)